sritchie73/NetRep/vignettes/NetRep.md

 There are seven module preservation statistics:

- 1. **'cor.cor'** measures the concordance of the correlation structure: or, how similar the correlation heatmaps are between the two datasets.
+ 1. **'cor.cor'** measures the *concordance of the correlation structure*: or, how similar the correlation heatmaps are between the two datasets.
- 2. **'avg.cor'** measures the average magnitude of the correlation coefficients of the module in the test dataset: or, how tightly correlated the module is on average.
+ 2. **'avg.cor'** measures the *average magnitude of the correlation coefficients* of the module in the test dataset: or, how tightly correlated the module is on average in the test dataset.
 This score is penalised where the correlation coefficients change in sign between the two datasets.
- 3. **'avg.weight'** measures the average magnitude of edge weights in the test dataset: or how connected nodes in the module are to each other on average.
+ 3. **'avg.weight'** measures the *average magnitude of edge weights* in the test dataset: or how connected nodes in the module are to each other on average.
- 4. **'cor.degree'** measures the correlation of the weighted degree of nodes between the two datasets: or, whether the nodes that are most strongly connected in the discovery dataset remain the most strongly connected in the test dataset.
+ 4. **'cor.degree'** measures the *concordance of the weighted degree* of nodes between the two datasets: or, whether the nodes that are most strongly connected in the discovery dataset remain the most strongly connected in the test dataset.
- 5. **'cor.contrib'** measures the correlation of the node contribution between the two datasets: this measures whether the summary profile summarises the data in the same way in both datasets.
+ 5. **'cor.contrib'** measures the *concordance of the node contribution* between the two datasets: this measures whether the module's summary profile summarises the data in the same way in both datasets.
- 6. **'avg.contrib'** measures the average magnitude of the node contribution in the test dataset: this is a measure of how coherent the data is in the test dataset.
+ 6. **'avg.contrib'** measures the *average magnitude of the node contribution* in the test dataset: this is a measure of how coherent the data is in the test dataset.
 This score is penalised where the node contribution changes in sign between the two datasets: for example, where a gene is differentially expressed between the two datasets.
  7. **'coherence'** measures the proportion of variance in the module data